 The real fun begins when you no longer have non-mortgage debt.
 If you are free from the shackles of debt, the next optimal use for your tax refund is to maximize your retirement contributions.
 For the purposes of this limited space, ensure you are maximizing employer-offered plans, specifically if they offer a match, and then move onto your Roth IRA.

-If you’re looking for an easy to use platform for investing, Fundrise offers real estate investment options with low financial barriers for entry..
+If you’re looking for an easy to use platform for investing, Betterment could be the solution for you.
 Their Tax-Coordinated Portfolio works to maximize your earnings and minimize tax burdens across all types of accounts, including taxable accounts, Roth IRAs, and traditional IRAs.
 It is simple to sign-up or rollover an account, select a portfolio of ETFs, and be on your way toward earning better returns right away.

 Compared to other platforms, the Betterment portfolio is designed to achieve optimal returns at every level of risk.
 Through diversification, automated rebalancing, better behavior, and lower fees, the Betterment approach to investing can help you generate 2.9% higher returns than a typical DIY investor.

 If you do not have children, skip ahead to Step 6.
 If you have children, you need to learn the nuances of the Coverdell ESA (Education Savings Account, also nicknamed the Education IRA) and 429 plan.
 The ESA has income and contribution limits (currently $2,000 per year), but I recommend you start with the ESA in most circumstances, if eligible.